-Nutrition and Complementary Therapy
+Nutrition and complementary therapy

 Along with medications, there are several other methods that can help relieve mixed tension migraines.
 Magnesium and vitamin B2 deficiencies have been noted in people with migraines.
 Increasing your intake of those vitamins may help prevent your migraines.

 Eating regularly throughout the day, staying hydrated, and getting regular exercise and enough sleep might also be helpful.
-Relaxation training, meditation, massage or physical therapy, and applying moist heat to the back of your neck may provide relief.
+Relaxation training, meditation, massage or physical therapy, and moist heat applied to the back of your neck may provide relief.

-CBT and Biofeedback
+CBT and biofeedback

-Some people find cognitive-behavioral therapy (CBT) and biofeedback helpful.
+Some people find cognitive behavioral therapy (CBT) and biofeedback helpful.
 Both therapies will teach you to be aware of what causes stress and how to control your response to those stressors.